luigiselmi/docker-zookeeper/README.md

     $ docker exec -it zookeeper bash

-From the container you can connect to a Zookeeper server of the cluster, e.g. zoo1 listening port 2181
+From the container you can connect to a Zookeeper server of the cluster, e.g. zoo1 listening on port 2181

     # zookeeper/bin/zkCli.sh -server zoo1:2181